GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

   end
 end

-allocated_after = GC.stat(:heap_live_slots)
+allocated_after = GC.stat(:heap_used)

 puts "#{allocated_after}"
 ```

 With five runs for each version of the queue, the fibonacci heap consistently requires **2x** as many objects as the array based heap I created.

+The insertions are being loaded onto the element queue with 8 byte integers.
+This means I can load about 2 million integers into my element based priority queue,
+give or take some for the overhead of the class, before ruby triggers more memory allocation.

 ###### memory allocation

-Unlike C, ruby by default has it's own heap, and performs memory allocation and garbage collection ([GC](https://ruby-doc.org/core-2.2.0/GC.html)).
-By default `MALLOC_INCREASE_BYTES_LIMIT` is set to 16MB for `Ruby 2.4`.
-The previous
-`GC.stat[:malloc_limit]` is deprecated.
+As mentioned above, Ruby initializes the program with a heap size of 16MB.
+[This means](https://www.speedshop.co/2017/03/09/a-guide-to-gc-stat.html)

-[This means](https://www.speedshop.co/2017/03/09/a-guide-to-gc-stat.html) ruby does not trigger a garbage collection run to see if it can first get rid of stuff it doesn't need anymore, which takes a relatively long time, or go
+ruby does not trigger a garbage collection run to see if it can first get rid of stuff it doesn't need anymore, which takes a relatively long time, or go
 ask the kernel for more memory, which also takes a relatively long time, until the ruby programs needs more than 16MB.
+Ruby GC waits until all the slots in the preallocated heap are full, before it begins to see which
+objects it does not need anymore, and frees them.
+If the slots are still full, and in this case they will be, as all loaded elements will still be in the array, then ruby will allocate more memory.

+Ruby GC has internal variables that can be tuned from their default values. `RUBY_GC_HEAP_INIT_SLOTS` allocates the initial number of slots on the Ruby heap.
+The default
+value is 1000.
+When Ruby does need to allocate more memory, it gets more than it originally had by a factor of the current amount of memory `RUBY_GC_HEAP_GROWTH_FACTOR`, and utilizes this factor every time it scales
+up its memory allocation.

-This could partially explain why between the second and third run,
-the fibonacci heap runtime increased **123x**, with a signifcantly higher ratio in system time.
+This could partially explain why between the second and third run, the fibonacci heap runtime increased **123x**, with a signifcantly higher ratio in system time, as it had to sweep for heap for recycleable memory,

-In the above test, the insertions are being loaded onto the element queue with 8 byte integers.
-This means I can load about 2 million integers into my element based priority queue,
-give or take some for the overhead of the class, before ruby triggers more memory allocation.
+and allocate **1.8x** the current amount of memory multiple times.

+This should be tuned to fit the number of live objects after a commonly booted process or Rails application is fully booted to avoid GC runs for initialization.

-You can increase `MALLOC_INCREASE_BYTES_LIMIT` up to 32MB, and you should tailor this limit to the size of your program or Rails application.
-Increasing `MALLOC_INCREASE_BYTES_LIMIT` for both would scale down the performance discrepency between the two, but not eliminate it.
+You can increase `RUBY_GC_HEAP_INIT_SLOTS`, and you should tailor this limit to the size of your program or Rails application.
+Increasing `RUBY_GC_HEAP_INIT_SLOTS` for both queues in this case.
+would scale down the performance discrepency between the two, but not eliminate it.

 ###### delayed heap ordering